claudiainbytes/kamikaze-vs-bugs/README.md

 Kamikaze Vs. Bugs
 ===============================

-The purpose of this project is customize a classic frogger arcade game according to the lessons that I learned about Javascript Intermediate in Udacity Front-End Nanodegree Program.
+The purpose of this project is customize a classic frogger arcade game according to the lessons that I learnt about Javascript Intermediate and Canvas 2D in Udacity Front-End Nanodegree Program.

 ![alt kamikazevsbugs](https://github.com/claudiainbytes/kamikaze-vs-bugs/blob/master/about/screenshot.png)